urmil255/Final-project-react/README.md

 Keeper App
-Keeper App is a simple note-keeping application built with React, Node.js, Express, and MongoDB.
+-->Keeper App is a simple note-keeping application built with React, Node.js, Express, and MongoDB.
 Users can create, view, and delete notes, and the application uses Firebase for authentication.

 Table of Contents
 •	Features